 Margate

-Held in partnership with Thanet District Council, The Teenage Market in Margate has celebrated the creativity of young entrepreneurs while strengthening community spirit and supporting the local economy.
+Held in partnership with Thanet District Council, The Teenage Market in Margate has grown substantially over the last two years, celebrating the creativity of young entrepreneurs while strengthening community spirit and supporting the local economy.

-Funded by Thanet’s UK Shared Prosperity Fund, the Teenage Market events have become a cornerstone of youth engagement and community celebration, with 100% of traders reporting improved confidence and 97% stating that they have developed new skills, including money management and marketing.
+Starting in 2024 with two markets in Margate, the Teenage Market saw over 60 young people aged 8–24 years take part, generating more than £6,000 in collective sales.
+Funded by Thanet’s UK Shared Prosperity Fund, the Teenage Markets have become a cornerstone of youth engagement and community celebration — with 100% of traders reporting improved confidence and 97% developing new skills such as money management and marketing.

-The second Teenage Market, held as part of the Mayor’s Big Christmas in Margate, built on the initial success.
-Featuring 47 stallholders, aged 7 to 23, and 9 performers, the festive market created an electric atmosphere in the town centre and drew widespread community support, including an appearance from the Mayor of Margate and Polly Billington MP.
+The first Margate event, held in July 2024, featured 13 stallholders who showed remarkable resilience in very windy weather, collectively earning £1,000.
+The second, held as part of the Mayor’s Big Christmas in Margate, built on this initial success, featuring 40 stallholders and 9 performers, the festive market created a vibrant atmosphere in the town centre and drew widespread community support , including from the Mayor of Margate and Polly Billington MP.
+Collectively, traders achieved over £5,000 in sales revenue.

 The feedback from participants was overwhelmingly positive, reflecting the value of the opportunity to gain real-world experience and build confidence.
 Comments such as, “The experience was excellent, the organisers were super helpful.
 I thoroughly enjoyed it,” and “The event really helped my confidence in starting my own business.
 Thank you for this opportunity,” highlight the profound impact the market had on these aspiring entrepreneurs.

 The event succeeded in drawing a large number of visitors to the town centre, boosting the local economy as a result.
-A local coffee shop, Curve, reported increased sales and visitors rated the event very highly, with 2/3 describing their experience as ‘Excellent’ and others calling it ‘Good’.
+A local coffee shop, Curve, reported increased sales and visitors rated the event very highly.

 There was a wave of praise for the young people on the day, with lots of positive comments posted across social media after the event.
 One parent commented that, “the Teenage Market offered an invaluable opportunity for my kids to develop business skills and gain confidence.
 They’re now eager to continue building their start-ups.”